 On the way: About an hours transfer gets you across the border into Botswana.
 The border is an experience in itself and your driver will help you along the way.
 From Kasane you head on to your lodge.

 The Chobe National Park is Botswana's first and also the most biologically diverse national park.
 It's the third largest in the country and has some of the greatest concentrations of game in all of Africa, which is a pretty impressive call to fame if you are up against some of the greats including Etosha National Park in Namibia and Kruger National Park in South Africa.

 When you're there: You're in for elephants galore and there's a good chance of seeing lions too.
 That's among others.
 Like we said, Chobe National Park has incredible game concentration, so there's loads to see and in great numbers.
 Hippopotamus, cheetah, giraffe, Cape buffalo, leopard, hyenas, zebras...
 The list is long.
 The floodplains are also the only place in Botswana where you can see puku antelope and if birding is your thing, there are plenty of birds.
 Over 450 species.

 Activities are both land and water-based with game drives and water safaris.

 *All scheduled camp activities are included in your stay booked on a fully inclusive basis.

 Day 5 & 6: Okavango Delta ( 2 nights )

 After breakfast you will take a short road transfer to Kasane followed by an air transfer to the Okavango Delta.
-The next 2 nights you'll stay in the heart of the Okavango Delta in a private concession to the west of the Moremi Game Reserve.
+The next 2 nights you'll stay in one of the best areas for wildlife in Africa.

 On the way: Enjoy the scenic flight and your safari transfer from the aircraft to camp.
 Once you've arrived at your lodge you'll settle in.
 Discuss your activity schedule and head off for an afternoon of game viewing and maybe even a night drive after sunset.